sph-mn/sph-db/readme.md

 status_require(db_type_create(env, "test-type-name", fields, 4, 0, &type));
 ```

-fields can be fixed length (for example for integers and floating point values) or variable length. possible field types are db_field_type_* macro variables, see api reference below.
+fields can be fixed length (for example for integers and floating point values) or variable length.
+all fixed size fields must come before variable size fields or an error is returned.
+possible field types are db_field_type_* macro variables, see api reference below.
 apart from indicating storage type and size, field types are mostly a hint because no conversions take place

 ## create records